thiderman/thiderman.github.io/_posts/2015-01-04-rollercoaster.markdown

 ---

-All in all, I'm glad everything happens so much. &lt;3
+All in all, I'm glad everything happens so much.
+Thanks for being a part of it.
+&lt;3